Graham Fairbairn

 Tuition in piano, keyboard and music theory.

-His teaching studio is based in Eccleston (PR7),
+His teaching studio is located in Eccleston (PR7),

 west of Chorley.